ihormalovanyi/LayoutBuilder/README.md

     button.layout(.leading) == 20
 }
 ````
+It’s important to note that the equations shown in Note represent equality, not assignment.
 There are many ways to create constraints through a linear equation.
 We will consider them in the description below.

 ## Features